 If an owner's HAP contract calls for vacancy payments to be made, and the owner wishes to receive vacancy payments, the owner must properly notify the GHA.
-In order for a vacancy payment request to be considered, it must be made within 15 calendar days of the end of the period for which the owner is requesting the vacancy payment.
-The request must include the required owner certifications and the GHA may require the owner to provide documentation to support the request.
+In order for a vacancy payment request to be considered, it must meet the following requirements:

+- The owner must notify GHA within 15 calendar days of the end of the period for which the owner is requesting the vacancy payment - The owner must lease vacant contract units only to eligible families on the GHA waiting list referred by the GHA - The owner must make reasonable good faith efforts to minimize the likelihood and length of any vacancy. - The owner must not unreasonably deny applicants referred by the GHA to fill the vacancy and will, in the case of denial, advise the GHA of the reason for denial within 5 business days of the denial and the tenant screening criteria of an applicant referred by the GHA. - The request must include the required owner certifications and the GHA may require the owner to provide documentation to support the request.
 If the owner does not provide the information requested by the GHA within 15 calendar days of the GHA's request, no vacancy payments will be made.